-Township - Township of Derry, Dauphin County, Pennsylvania.
+Township - Township of Derry, Dauphin County, Pennsylvania, its Supervisors and municipal staff and/or designees.

 USDA - The United States Department of Agriculture.

 Watercourse - A channel or conveyance of surface water, such as a stream or creek, having defined bed and banks, whether natural or artificial, with perennial or intermittent flow.